 Yves Tupinier et Michel Barataud during a training course on bat acoustics, in 2004 (photo S.Giosa).

-I would like to thank Sébastien Lutz, Julien Rousseau, Luck Martin-Bouyer, Pierrette Nyssen, Jean-François Desmet, Stéphane Petit, Thomas Darnis, Julian Pichenot, Anya Cockle, Jean-Do Vrignault, Benoît Reber pour leurs remarques pertinentes sur le contenu du livre : they are the living proof that it is being read with the closest attention.
-Furthermore, Bravo and thank you to those who have contributed to the improvement of identification Excel files : Roland Jamault ; Jean-François Godeau ; Julien Cornu ; Thomas Darnis, Sébastien Laguet, Frédéric Malgouyres, Olivier Vinet (réseau “Mammifères” ONF).
+Merci infiniment à Jean-François Desmet, Anya Cockle, Sébastien Lutz, Julien Rousseau, Luck Martin-Bouyer, Pierrette Nyssen, Stéphane Petit, Thomas Darnis, Julian Pichenot, Jean-Do Vrignault, Benoît Reber pour leurs remarques pertinentes sur le contenu du livre : they are the living proof that it is being read with the closest attention.
+Furthermore, Bravo and thank you to those who have contributed to the improvement of identification Excel files : Roland Jamault ; Jean-François Godeau ; Julien Cornu ; Thomas Darnis, Sébastien Laguet, Frédéric Malgouyres, Olivier Vinet (réseau “Mammifères” ONF), Caroline Lehmann.

 Michel BARATAUD firstname.lastname@example.org